Grand Duchy of Finland: Flags

-The Grand Duchy of Finland had no official flag, but different types of flags were used in different occasions.
+The Grand Duchy of Finland had no official flag of its own, but different types of flags were used in different occasions.
 An official flag was debated even in the Diet of Finland in the 1860s, but one was never officially chosen.
+The flag of Russia was Finland's official flag until independence.

 An official maritime flag was chosen in 1812 for governmental use.
 It was a white flag, with the Russian flag in the upper corner and a compass rose in the middle.
 In 1883 it was replaced with a blue cross flag with the compass rose in the upper corner.
 A post flag (a white flag with the Russian flag in the upper corner and a post horn in the middle) was also used in the Grand Duchy, along with a customs flag (a blue flag, with the Russian flag on the upper corner and the logo of the customs agency in the middle).

 Originally, there were no regulations regarding merchant flags until 3 October 1821, when Finnish ships were given the right to fly the Russian flag without permission.
 White, blue and red flags with the Russian flag in the corner were also used.
 Later on six and nine-striped flags with the colors of the Russian flag twice or thrice saw some use.

 A blue cross flag similar to that of the modern flag of Finland was first used by the yacht club Nyländska Jaktklubben in 1861, equipped with the coat of arms of Uusimaa in the upper corner.
 It was inspired by the similar flag used by the Neva Yacht Club.
 The flag of the yacht club was made official by the Senate in 1890 when the Swedish-speaking Östra Nylands Segelförening adopted the Flag of Sweden.

 At the end of the 19th century, flags with the coat of arms were used in unofficial contexts such as private estates and protests.
 In official contexts, the Russian white-blue-red tricolour was primarily used.

 The Grand Duchy of Finland participated in the 1912 Summer Olympics with their own team.
 In the opening ceremony, the Finnish team marched behind the Russian team with a Finland-sign.
 In the medal ceremonies, the Russian flag above a white-blue pennant reading "Finland" was raised for the Finnish athletes.